What are Front-End, Back-End And Full-Stack Developers?

 In plain terms: when you engage a site and see its ultra-clean layout and impressive visuals, it was all made possible by a front-end developer.
 A designer crafts the logo design and graphics, a photographer takes the pictures, and a copywriter writes the text.
 Still, it all was assembled by a front-end developer who translated it all into web-speak to create the experience you had.

-You may wonder where all the data used for the front end of the website is stored?
+You may wonder where all the data used for the front end of the website is stored.
 That is where the back end comes in.

 “Back-End”, referred to as the “Server-side”, is the guts of the application that lives on the server and is not visible to the user.
 It comprises a server, an app, and a database.
 It is primarily ensuring that the correct data gets sent to the browser.

 A back-end developer builds and maintains the technology that powers those components together; they work hand in hand with front-end developers to make their code work and tweak the design where necessary.
-The security, structure, and content management of the sites is the job of a back-end developer.
+The security, structure, and content management of the sites are the job of a back-end developer.

 The developers use programming languages like PHP, Java, Ruby, Python, or .Net to build an application that the database understands.
 They also employ tools like Oracle, MySQL, and SQL Server to write codes that communicate with the server and tell the browser the needed information from the database.